geoscixyz/gpg/content/seismic/reflection/seismic_reflection_seismogram.rst

 	:align: center
 	:scale: 100%

-	A synthetic seismogram.
-From Kearey, Philip and Micheal Brooks, An Introduction to Geophysical Exploration.
+	A synthetic [#f1]_ seismogram.

+.. [#f1] From Kearey, Philip and Micheal Brooks, "An Introduction to Geophysical Exploration".
 2nd ed.
 Blackwell Science: 1991.

-..
-Note: This comment is a placeholder for (1) understanding negative reflection and (2) differences in velocities, acceleration data
+.. <<place holder>> This comment is a placeholder for understanding negative reflection and differences in velocities applet.